Gymnastics

 A primary concern in competition is to "stick the landing."
 This means the gymnast lands with feet together and does not hop or step.
 Judges deduct points for faulty landings.

 Since 2006, the International Gymnastics Federation (FIG) has used a new scoring system and two panels of judges.
 One panel starts with a 0 and adds points for connections, difficulty, and requirements.
-A second panel starts with 10, and deducts points for artistry and execution.
+A second panel starts with 10 and deducts points for artistry and execution.
 The difficulty score and execution scores are then added for the final score.
 Under the old system, the maximum score was 10, but the new system has no maximum score.
-The nine Olympic judges include two on the reference panel, who make any corrections to the execution score; two on the difficulty panel; and five on the execution panel.
+At major competitions like the Olympics, the judging panel typically includes nine judges: two on the reference panel, who make any corrections to the execution score; two on the difficulty panel; and five on the execution panel.
+The FIG has introduced new rules to encourage innovation and clarity in the 2020s, especially in women's artistic gymnastics.
+There has also been increased emphasis on reducing judging bias in competitions.

 Strategy and Tactics